patrickjm/websocket-dom/README.md

 First, create your app code.
 This will run in a web-worker in the backend, but it feels just like client-side Javascript.

-In your build step, you need to make sure the worker.js file is compiled to the `dist` folder separately as its own entrypoint.
+In your build step, you need to make sure the resulting `worker.js` file is compiled to the `dist` folder separately as its own entrypoint.

 Create `worker.ts`: